lorenzoa7/lorenzoa7/README.md

 # 💫 About Me:
 Software Developer focused on frontend, specialized in technologies such as React, Next.js, TypeScript, Tailwind CSS, Node.js and Fastify.
 I have experience in projects involving the creation of modern and responsive user interfaces using these technologies.

-I currently work as a software developer on an AI system to predict equipment risks for the largest company in Brazil.
-This project won the Connections for Innovation program and was highly praised at Web Summit 2024.
-In addition to my main stack, I use tools such as Tanstack Query (React Query), Zustand, Axios, WebSockets, tRPC and caching to improve the functionality and experience of the user of my applications.
+I currently work as a software developer on TRACTIAN, one of the most promising companies in the world, being valued at more than US$ 700M in 2024 and credited as one of the 50 most promising AI companies in the world by Forbes, along with companies such as OpenAI and Notion.
+In addition to my main stack, I use tools such as Tanstack Query (React Query), Zustand, Axios, WebSockets, tRPC and caching to improve the functionality, performance and experience of the user of my applications.
 I collaborate with multidisciplinary and international teams to understand and implement efficient and scalable solutions.

-Also, I have a solid knowledge of UI/UX design concepts, having on my resume a computer graphics certification from an authorized Adobe and Autodesk center.
+Also, I have a solid knowledge of UI/UX design concepts, having on my career a computer graphics certification from an authorized Adobe and Autodesk center.

 ## 📋 Qualifications and Skills